Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 1. There should be computes in each of the silos.
 These computes should all be in their own K8s cluster.
 If not, we provide [this script](https://github.com/Azure-Samples/azure-ml-federated-learning/blob/main/automated_provisioning/ps/CreateK8sCluster.ps1) to create a K8s cluster.
 2. Provision an orchestrator workspace, and attach all the silo computes/k8s clusters via Azure Arc.
 We provide [this script](https://github.com/Azure-Samples/azure-ml-federated-learning/blob/main/automated_provisioning/ps/ConnectSiloToOrchestrator.ps1) to connect the silos to the orchestrator here.
-3. We also provide a mock [script](https://github.com/Azure-Samples/azure-ml-federated-learning/blob/main/automated_provisioning/sample_job/RunSampleJob.ps1) here that does the fan-out/fan-in and uses the silos to ensure the orchestrator can access the k8s in each silo.
+3. We also provide a mock [script](https://github.com/Azure-Samples/azure-ml-federated-learning/blob/main/automated_provisioning/sample_job/RunSampleJob.ps1) that helps validate the connection between the orchestrator and the arc-enabled k8s compute cluster in each silo.
+Note that the script contains only a ML job (i.e., _not_ FL, see the following section for a FL job) initialized in the orchestrator and trained in the silo.

 ## Test FL job